MMagueta/anchieta/README.md

 ## People
 This project is a research initiative of:
-Marcos Paulo Bispo Magueta (Federal University of São Paulo - Brazil)\n Denise Stringhini (PhD.
+- Marcos Paulo Bispo Magueta (Federal University of São Paulo - Brazil)
+- Denise Stringhini (PhD.
 Federal University of São Paulo - Brazil)